NicoDemaria/NicoDemaria/README.md

 - 👋 Hi, I’m @NicoDemaria
 - 👀 I'm interested in contribute in open source projects
-- 🌱 I’m currently learning Snowflake
+- 🌱 I’m currently learning
 - 💞️ I’m working as Data Engineer at COREBI.
 - 📫 How to reach me nicolasdemaria4@gmail.com
 - I'm studying  CS in Colegio Universitario 21